-For planning purposes, materiality for 2019/20 has been set at £ 39,990,726.
-This represents 1.8% of the Council's prior year gross expenditure.
-It will be reassessed throughout the audit process and once the draft 2019/20 statements have been prepared.
+For planning purposes, materiality for 2019/20 has been set at £42,527,000.
+This represents 1.8% of the Council's gross expenditure taken from the draft financial statements.
 This is based on the rationale that's public sector organisation do not have a focus on earnings profits.
 We consider industry factors, and using gross revenue expenditure is the industry norm.